 top of page

-Land Code Information
+Land Code Consultation Meetings

 The Framework Agreement on First Nation Land Management (Framework Agreement) is a government-to-government agreement that was initiated by 13 First Nations to opt out of the land management sections of the Indian Act.
 The Framework Agreement provides the option to govern reserve lands outside the confines of the Indian Act.